asutoshpalai/github-collaborator/README.md

 The access to the application is guarded by a token which you shall keep secret and give only to the people whom you want to access.

 This can be easily deployed to Heroku or OpenShift.

+## Use
+To access the page you have to send the token as `auth_token` query parameter.
+So, if you have deployed it at `https://xyz.apphost.com`, to access you have to give the address `https://xyz.apphost.com/?auth_token=your.auth.token`.

 ## Setup
 For the application to work properly, you need to set appropriate environment variables.